Admission and Academics at Wroxton College

 Courses at Wroxton College

 The academic environment of Wroxton is well suited to cater to students who wish to pursue independent studies within the various areas of expertise of members of the Wroxton faculty.
 The faculty is pleased to provide supervision and direction for such research.
-Independent studies may be pursued if they have been approved in advance by the Wroxton College director and the students’ academic advisors.
-A student should submit to the Study Aboard Programs Office the specific topics for his or her suggested independent study at the earliest opportunity.
+Independent studies may be pursued if they have been approved in advance by the Wroxton College director and the students' academic advisors.
+A student should submit to the Study Abroad Office the specific topics for his or her suggested independent study at the earliest opportunity.
 A wide range of topics can be pursued through independent study, including all fields of study that are, or can be, offered at other times as regular courses.
 A list of recent independent studies undertaken for credit by students at Wroxton includes The English Judiciary, The Police and Penal system in England, Watercolor Painting, Poetry, Creative Writing, and French.